frankframework/frank-manual/docs/source/advancedDevelopment/customCode/backend.rst

 You have two options:

 * If the custom code is specific to a configuration, package it with the configuration as explained in section :ref:`advancedDevelopmentDockerDevelSingleConfig`.
 The custom Java code is not accessible by other configurations in this case.
-To make this work, set property ``configurations.<configuration name>.allowCustomClasses`` to ``true``
+To make this work, set property ``configurations.<configuration name>.allowCustomClasses`` to ``true``.
+Configurations with custom Java code have to be packaged and do not work as plain directory trees in ``/opt/frank/configurations``, see :ref:`advancedDevelopmentDockerDevelAppServer`.
 * Build the custom code in a dedicated .jar file and deploy it in ``/opt/frank/resources``.
 This makes the Java code available to all Frank configurations in the Docker container.
 Set property ``configurations.allowCustomClasses`` to ``true``.